Jorge-Ortiz-Mata/Message-me/README.md

-# README
+# Message me.

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Ruby in rails application where you can send messages without reloading the website.
+This project uses turbo method and some other features, as well as Javascript and JQuery.

+Tools:

-* Ruby version
+* Ruby version: 3.0

-* System dependencies

-* Configuration
+* Rails version: 7.0
+* CSS framework: Semantic UI

-* Database creation
+* Javascript.

-* Database initialization
+* JQuery.

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Turbo stream.

+Have a wonderful day! :smiley:
+Greetings :love_you_gesture:

+Author:

+* Jorge Ortiz Mata.
+* San Luis Potosí S.L.P.
+México
-* ...
+* ortiz.mata.jorge@gmail.com
+* +52 (444) 576 3034.